 The accompanying unaudited condensed consolidated financial statements have been prepared in conformity with the instructions to Article 10-01 of Regulation S-X for interim financial statements.
 Accordingly, they do not include all the information and footnotes required by generally accepted accounting principles in the United States of America ("GAAP") for complete financial statements.
-These unaudited condensed consolidated financial statements and related notes should be read in conjunction with the consolidated financial statements and related notes for the year ended December 31, 2023, included in the Company's Annual Report on Form 10-K for the year ended December 31, 2023 ("Annual Report on Form 10-K").
+These unaudited condensed consolidated financial statements and related notes should be read in conjunction with the consolidated financial statements and related notes should be read in conjunction with the consolidated financial statements and related notes should be read in conjunction with the consolidated financial statements and related notes for the year ended December 31, 2023, included in the Company's Annual Report on Form 10-K for the year ended December 31, 2023 ("Annual Report on Form 10-K").